-At AWI’s Quality Certification Program (QCP), we have two basic components to our quality assurance model and processes.
+At AWI’s Quality Certification Program (QCP), we have two basic components to our quality assurance process.
 One is woodworking firm licensing, and one is woodworking project certification.
 These components are separate but very closely related.

 The first component is licensing of architectural woodwork firms.
 A QCP license is not a single blanket statement of a woodworking firm’s ability to conform with AWI’s fabrication and/or installation standards.
 Rather, the woodworking firm applying for licensing chooses from an “a la carte” menu of 35 available QCP licenses.
-A woodworking firm must hold a current QCP license in order for their woodworking project to be certified.
+A woodworking firm must hold a current QCP license for the products that require certification in order for their woodworking project to be certified.

 Each license relates to a specific category of woodwork, and the categories correspond to those covered by the Architectural Woodwork Standards.
 The combination of licenses chosen by the woodworker is based on the applicant’s offerings of products and services and other business or market factors.
 Our minimum sample criteria also describe the various features required in samples of particular woodwork categories which must be assessed by a QCP inspector and found to be compliant with the Standard before licensing is awarded.